 All routine materials inspections should be performed on an unannounced basis, with the exceptions noted below:

-considerable travel is required, inspectors may licensees located in Guam, American Samoa, Hawaii, Alaska, or other remote locations to verify that a inspection can be performed before undertaking such travel.
+Because considerable travel is required, after consultation with the branch chief, inspectors may contact licensees located in Guam, American Samoa, Hawaii, Alaska, or other remote locations to verify that an inspection can be performed before undertaking such travel.

 2. For inspection of Master Materials Licensees (MML), the lead region shall notify the MML of the dates of the inspection and the documentation that the MML should have available for the inspectors to review.
 [See IMC 2810] The lead region should also request assist inspections (i.e., accompaniment inspections and independent inspections) to be completed by the regional offices.
 The accompaniment inspections will be completed according to the MML’s audit schedule with NRC inspectors accompanying the MML’s staff during the radiation safety audits of the MML permit holders [See Inspection Procedure (IP) 87129].
 NRC inspectors will complete the independent inspections according to the request from the lead region by using the program-specific inspection procedures in Enclosure 4.
 The independent inspections will be unannounced just as routine inspections of other NRC licensees are unannounced.
 [See Section 07.08 and IMC 2810]